The Admiral: Roaring Currents: Historical background

 In the 16th century, General Toyotomi Hideyoshi unified Japan, and the long civil war in Japan was ended.
 At that time, most Koreans did not think about any possibility of invasion from Japan and ignored its readiness for war.
 Therefore, the army and the navy except for Admiral Yi Sun Sin were not prepared for any invasion from Japan.
 Only Admiral Yi Sun Sin prepared for a war against Japan by building up ships and developing weapons.
 In 1592, the Imjin War broke out when Japan invaded Korea.
 From the beginning of the war, the Japanese army, which were well experienced as a result of their civil war, were easily defeating the Korean army and quickly advancing to the north.
 However, at sea, Admiral Yi Sun Sin's Joseon Navy destroyed the Japanese naval fleets in consecutive battles.
 This stifled the Japanese advance through the Korean Peninsula, and cut off the sea lines necessary for resupplying the army.

 However, in 1597, due to a Japanese espionage plot and political conspiracy in the Korean royal court, Admiral Yi Sun Sin was imprisoned by the Korean government and another admiral (Won Gyun) was appointed to command the Korean navy.
-Admiral Won, in his first and last naval engagement, attacked the Japanese navy but was seriously defeated by Japan and lost most of the warships, more than 200 of them.
+Admiral Won, in his first and only naval engagement, attacked the Japanese navy but was seriously defeated by Japan and lost most of the warships, more than 200 of them.
 Won was killed in action.

 After that defeat, the Korean government released Yi and put him back in the position of admiral, but the fleet consisted of only 12 warships because of the prior defeat.
 The Korean government suggested that Yi forgo sea warfare and join any land-based battle.
 However, Yi believed that he should instead prevent the Japanese navy from advancing via the sea.
-He knew that not everything consisted in the number of ships, but a correct strategy would give him the victory although he did not count on the support of his men.
+He knew that not everything depends on the number of ships, but a correct strategy would give him the victory - although he did not count on the support of his men.
 He did not let himself be overcome and he overcame the fear.

 In October 1597, a Japanese fleet of 330 ships tried to attack the small Korean fleet of 12 ships.
 As the Japanese moved toward the Korean fleet, Admiral Yi enticed the Japanese fleet to a long and narrow strait with a fast and strong current.
-He also hampered the Japanese fleet's navigating by blocking the strait with steel chains.
+He also hampered the Japanese fleet's navigation by blocking the strait with steel chains.
 (Whether that actually happened is uncertain.)
-Therefore, many Japanese ships were gathered and stuck in the narrow strait, as the tide turned.
+Therefore, many Japanese ships were concentrated and stuck in the narrow strait, as the tide turned.

-The cannons on Korean warships outside the strait bombarded the Japanese ships.
-The Japanese fleet, having lost more than 31 warships, retreated to the east, and it finally gave up advancing toward the west by sea.
+The cannons fired by Korean warships outside the strait bombarded the Japanese ships.
+The Japanese fleet, after losing more than 31 warships, retreated to the east, and it finally gave up advancing toward the west by sea.